 - Sprint team decides on user stories for each sprint.

 - SDETs begin scripting to test code and spend 3-4 hours writing a single Selenium Script.

 - SDETs execute tests on what they scripted until they hit a bug.

 - Developers fix bug and SDETs rewrite and retest scripts.

 - Team manually tests what their scripts couldn’t reach before the end of the sprint.

 The process starts again, but they must spend an hour or two maintaining every script they wrote for just a small change in the application being tested, compounding effort release after release and remaining a drag on development.

 This is a big enough problem that several new companies have emerged dedicated to this one problem.
 They try to solve this problem by recording manual tests and replaying the recorded scripts (just like the old Excel Macros).

 This approach does not allow them to capture all the dependencies applications have, nor does it allow them to maintain the scripts if the application changes.

-By leveraging autonomous testing, teams can automatically generating scripts based on a deep understanding of the applications under test and the requirements development teams provide to test.
+By leveraging autonomous testing, teams can automatically generate scripts based on a deep understanding of the applications under test and the requirements development teams provide to test.
 This way, companies can keep up with the dynamic changes to their applications, not remain locked into a manual process, and not have to worry about maintaining work from previous development efforts.
-Now they can focus on net new innovation knowing quality is one click away.
+Now they can focus on net new innovation, knowing quality is one click away.